LlamaTheHutt/linux-battery-health-notifier/README.md

 - Linux with `notify-send`.
 - Access to `/sys/class/power_supply/BAT0/`.

-(Usually both prerequisite above are already met by default.)
+(Usually both prerequisites above are already met by default.)

 **Setup:**